 Trends Never Last

-Gideon Shalwick recently showed me some interesting graphs on Google Trends.
+Gideon Shalwick showed me some interesting graphs on Google Trends.

-While the data is far from conclusive, I did find this graph interesting, which shows the popularity for the phrase “blogging” over the last ten years.
+While the data is far from conclusive, I did find this graph interesting, which shows the popularity for the phrase “blogging” over ten years.

 The peaks were in 2005, which is when I started this blog, and 2008, when I had my most successful blog training product, Becomeablogger.com, which Gideon and I co-created.
 We made over a million dollars in revenue with that business, which is pretty incredible for two guys living in Australia with no full time staff.